Holocaust Museum LA

 Holocaust Museum LA, formerly known as Los Angeles Museum of the Holocaust, is a museum located in Pan Pacific Park within the Fairfax district of Los Angeles, California.
 Founded in 1961 by Holocaust survivors, Holocaust Museum LA is the oldest museum of its kind in the United States.
-Its stated purpose is to commemorate those murdered in the Holocaust and those who survived, educate about the history, culture, and politics that led up to and facilitated the Holocaust, and warn about the potential for future antisemitic genocide.
+Its stated purpose is to commemorate those murdered in the Holocaust and those who survived, educate about the history, culture, and politics that led up to and facilitated the Holocaust, and warn about the potential for future genocides.

 History

 Holocaust Museum LA is the oldest museum founded by Holocaust survivors in the United States.
 In 1961, a group of Holocaust survivors in an English as a second language class at Hollywood High School met and realized their deep connection and drive to steward the past.
 They began meeting to discuss their personal experiences, and the importance of commemorating their lost relatives and friends and educating future generations.
 They all had primary sources, such as photographs, artifacts, documents, and memories, and they decided that these objects needed a permanent home – a sanctuary for documentation, commemoration, preservation, and education.

 Holocaust Museum LA opened its permanent subterranean building in Pan Pacific Park in October, 2010.
 Since then, it has had over 500,000 visitors.